The Story of Taman Ujung

 By Scooter

 If you’re comfortable driving yourself, then the best way to get to the water palace is by renting a scooter or motorbike.
-This is one of the most flexible options for getting around the area, allowing you to explore further than just the palace grounds.
+This is one of the most flexible options for getting around the area, allowing you to explore beyond the palace grounds.
 Head down to the stunning coastline of eastern Bali, visit Tirta Gangga, or go up into the mountains.
 From the main tourist areas, such as Canggu or Seminyak, it takes about 2 hours to get to Taman Ujung.

 By Car with a Private Driver

 As the Ujung Water Palace lies off-route, it can be a bit challenging to get there by yourself.
-For the most convenience and comfort, you can instead rent a private driver for your trip!
+For the most convenience and comfort, you can rent a private driver for your trip instead!
 Not only does this make the journey much easier, but you’ll also have the flexibility to discover the best locations besides the water palace.
 A private driver offers insider knowledge and can take you to beautiful unknown spots in the area.

 Getting Around